dpjmv/spotify-playlist-sync/README.md

 Because I add the new musics I find into a temporary playlist, and if I am not borded of hearing them after three times, I add them to a specific playlist based on the type of music and a global playlist joining them all.

+Note:
+You will need to register the app to get an api key for Spotify.
+When first using the script, you will be prompted to grant access to the app in your browser.